-862 Off-stream storage in the Sierra Valley SV Subbasin would be comprised of multiple dispersed storage projects located throughout the SV Subbasin, as opposed to a small number of large 863 scale projects.
-Therefore, a key initial step to understand the viability of this project is to conduct 864 865 site specific surveys that quantify the diversion potential of surface water, as well as the storage potential located near the point of diversion.
-These storage projects are likely to supply water on 866 a site-specific basis, and therefore the stored water will need to be located in close proximity to 867 the ultimate use of the water.
-Two streams that have been identified for potential on-farm 868 storage of surface water include Smithneck Creek and Little Last Chance Creek.
-869
+Off-stream storage in the Sierra Valley SV Subbasin would be comprised of multiple dispersed storage projects located throughout the SV Subbasin, as opposed to a small number of large-scale projects.
+Therefore, a key initial step to understanding the viability of this project is to conduct site-specific surveys that quantify the diversion potential of surface water, as well as the storage potential located near the point of diversion.
+These storage projects are likely to supply water on a site-specific basis, and therefore the stored water will need to be located in close proximity to the ultimate use of the water.
+Two streams that have been identified for potential on-farm storage of surface water include Smithneck Creek and Little Last Chance Creek.

 Off-stream storage projects are designed to preserve groundwater storage during periods of dry weather by supplementing groundwater demand with stored surface water.
 Off-stream storage has the potential to increase groundwater storage if adequate amounts of stored surface water are reliably available during times of high groundwater demand.
-Additionally, the stored surface water has the potential to not only offset pumping, but to also reduce surface water diversions during dry weather that may cause seasonal depletions.
+Additionally, the stored surface water has the potential to not only offset pumping but also reduce surface water diversions during dry weather that may cause seasonal depletions.

-878 Public noticing for this project will be conducted by GSAs prior to project implementation if 879 required.
+Public noticing for this project will be conducted by GSAs prior to project implementation if required.

-- 881 Permitting from the Regional Water Quality Control Board may be required to divert surface - 882 water.
-Additional external permitting from regulatory agencies is not anticipated for this 883 management action
+Permitting from the Regional Water Quality Control Board may be required to divert surface water.
+Additional external permitting may be required and could include permits from the Department of Fish and Wildlife and the Army Corps of Engineers.

 This project is in the conceptual stage and has not yet been planned.
-Interest for the project will be confirmed within the first 5 years of GSP implementation.
+Interest in the project will be confirmed within the first 5 years of GSP implementation.
 If interest is confirmed within this period, an implementation schedule will be determined.

-889 Once interest for off-stream storage has been confirmed, the project will be implemented by first 890 conducting site specific surveys that quantify the potential for diversion of surface water, as well 891 as the storage potential that is located near the point of diversion.
-The site-specific surveys will 892 be planned within one year of confirming project interest.
+Once interest for off-stream storage has been confirmed, the project will be implemented by first conducting site-specific surveys that quantify the potential for diversion of surface water, as well as the storage potential that is located near the point of diversion.
+The site-specific surveys will be planned within one year of confirming project interest.

-894 Implementation of off-site storage is expected to benefit groundwater levels, groundwater 895 storage, and surface water depletion by utilizing stored surface water during dry periods to 896 supplement groundwater pumping or surface water diversions that may cause seasonal 897 depletions.
+Implementation of off-site storage is expected to benefit groundwater levels, groundwater storage, and surface water depletion by utilizing stored surface water during dry periods to supplement groundwater pumping or surface water diversions that may cause seasonal depletions.

 The GSAs have the legal authority to issue new construction permits for surface water storage (e.g., ponds or storage tanks).
-As previously noted, the diversion of surface water may need to be approved by the Regional Water Quality Control Board.
+As previously noted, the diversion of surface water may need to be approved by the Regional Water Quality Control Board and other agencies.

 At the time of GSP writing, the costs and funding plan for this project have not been estimated or developed.
-It is estimated that private landowners will partially finance the projects as they will receive direct benefit from the additional stored water, and that grant funding opportunitiesrelated to increased water storage will be sought in the future to share in project costs.
+It is estimated that private landowners will partially finance the projects as they will receive direct benefit from the additional stored water, and that grant funding opportunities related to increased water storage will be sought in the future to share in project costs.

-907 4.3.5 DROUGHT MITIGATION PLANNING
+4.3.5 Drought Mitigation Planning